VictorLi08/playjs-svelte-template/README.md

 ## Get started (play.js)

-1. Resolve your modules `Settings > Manage dependencies > Resolve modules`
+1. Resolve your modules via `Settings > Manage dependencies > Resolve modules`.
 2. Start the `dev-serve` script.
 3. Run the `build` script and then view in browser.